What Services Do You Provide?

 There are a couple things you can do.
 The most helpful to us is if you make a new account and enter your address.
 That way we know exactly where to plan our next delivery route.
 If we have no potential customers in areas, it doesn’t make sense to service those areas.
 We can then email you when we are delivering in that area.
 The second thing you can do is email us and ask.

 Discounts / Pricing

 Delivery is included in the price.
 Tipping is not required, but appreciated!
-Discounts are automatically given if you order more than 1 week worth of bread at a time.
-You also get a discount if we deliver 2 or more loaves in the same delivery.
+Discounts are given if you order 2 or more loaves at the same time.
 The discount automatically shows up in your cart.

 Your pricing is more than the grocery store: There are a few factors to our pricing.
 Organic flour costs 3 times (!) regular flour.
 That’s why it can be difficult to even find organic bread.
 Our breads take 2 days to make plus a 24/7 schedule to feed the starter.
 Typical bread takes a couple hours.
 We make our bread in small batches with care, plus mill our own whole wheat flour.
 The “better” loaves of bread at the store cost $5-$6, are not organic, and are made in large industrial facilities.
 Now add delivery to your home or workplace on the day of baking, and you can see that we are actually under priced for what you get!
 This is all not even including the difference in taste.

 Slicing: Currently we are only offering whole, unsliced loaves.
 However, we have bought a few of these knives and recommend them, especially considering their current price point ($17).
 These knives are incredibly sharp and will make short work of slicing without tearing or crushing the bread.